Lucas-Yon/pusher-zod/readme.md

     // ...your options
 })

 // Subscribe to a channel.
-You will get an error if you try to join a channel that is not defined.
+You will get a type error if you try to join a channel that is not defined.
 The ID can be any value you want. const channel = Client.joinChannel("chat", "conversationID");

 // listen to an event
 channel.listen("message", (data) => {
-  // data is parsed and validated using safeParse from Zod if(!data.success) return console.log("error");
+  // data is parsed and validated using Parse from Zod console.log(data.user, data.text);
+});

+// user events are also type-safe channel.user.bind("typing", (data) => {
-  // data is now typed and safe
+  // data is parsed and validated using Parse from Zod console.log(data.user);
-  console.log(data.user, data.text);
 });

 ```